 In Hebrews 13:5b, the writer states that Jesus Christ had previously declared to His followers, “I will never leave you nor forsake you.”

 This scripture indicates that people who trust in Jesus Christ have assurance that He will always be with them.
-The verse does not say or imply that, if people are faithful to Him, He (or God) will protect them from all kinds of serious adversities.
+The verse does not say or imply that, if people are faithful to Jesus, He (or God) will protect them from all kinds of serious adversities.
 Certainly, history substantiates that Jesus (or God) does not always protect those who are faithful to Him.
-Most of the men in Jesus’ inner circle of twelve disciples were martyred, as have been many thousands of His other faithful followers during the centuries that have followed.
-[For a discussion of the martyrdom of the disciples in Jesus’ inner circle, click on “Were Most of Jesus Christ’s Inner Circle of Disciples Really Martyred?”]
+Most of the men in Jesus’ inner circle of twelve disciples were martyred, as have been many thousands, if not millions, of His other faithful followers during the centuries that have followed.
+[For a discussion of the martyrdom of the men in Jesus’ inner circle of disciples, click on “Were Most of Jesus Christ’s Inner Circle of Disciples Really Martyred?”]

-So, the question is: Are there any circumstances in which those who are faithful to Jesus Christ (or God) can reasonably expect Him to be faithful to them?
-The following scriptures will help in answering this question.
+This raises the question as to whether or not there are any circumstances in which those who are faithful to Jesus Christ (or God) can reasonably expect Him to be faithful to them?
+The following scriptures should help in answering this question.

 Deuteronomy 7:9 says,” [K]now that the LORD your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments. . . .”

 Likewise, there is no scripture in the New Testament that provides assurance that God (or Jesus Christ) will protect Christians or anyone else who loves Him and is faithful to Him.
-The two following New Testament scriptures address circumstances in which God is faithful.
+The two following New Testament scriptures address circumstances in which God will be faithful.

 1 Corinthians 1:9: asserts, “God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.”